About Me

-I am a third-year graduate student in Astrophysics at Caltech, working with Prof. Phil Hopkins on understanding magnetic fields in galaxies through the use of high-resolution, cosmological simulations of galaxy formation.
-I’m particularly interested in working closely with observations to constrain theoretical predictions, as well as leveraging theory to make predictions for future observations.
-My interest in magnetic fields and galaxies is broad; ranging from questions of how magnetic fields can influence cool gas accretion from the halos of galaxies to understanding amplification mechanisms of the magnetic fields over cosmological time.
+I am a fifth-year PhD Candidate in Astrophysics at Caltech, working with Prof. Phil Hopkins on understanding magnetic fields and cosmic rays in galaxies through the use of high-resolution, cosmological simulations of galaxy formation.
+I’m particularly interested in leveraging theory to make detailed predictions of observables to constrain highly uncertain non-thermal physics.
+My interest in magnetic fields and cosmic rays and galaxies is broad; ranging from questions of how they can alter the the halos of galaxies to understanding amplification mechanisms of the magnetic fields over cosmological time.

 I grew up in the city of Montego Bay, Jamaica, before moving to the United States, where I lived in the states of New York and Iowa.
 I did my undergraduate degrees in Physics, Astronomy, and Mathematics at the University of Iowa, where I worked with Prof. Phil Kaaret and Prof. Hai Fu on studying metallicity effects on high-mass X-ray binary populations, and understanding cool gas accretion in a high redshift galaxy.
 During my undergraduate studies, I had the wonderful opportunity to spend a semester and a summer in Scotland, where I attended the University of Edinburgh.
 While there, I worked with Prof. Sadegh Khochfar, Prof. Jose Onorbe, and Prof. Britton Smith on studying Local Group analogs in large volume cosmological simulations.